+STANDARDS HOW YOU WILL BE MEASURED AIM: Effective and responsible control of birds, rodents, insects and other animals to prevent contamination and food safety risk VC.1 Key There must be effective control of vermin REVISED VC.1.a No build-up of vegetation close to farm structures that could harbour vermin R Site survey VC.1.b A site survey is completed at least annually while stock are housed and/or the feed storage areas are in use, detailing: date of inspection locations inspected findings action required date actions completed GUIDANCE A site survey is a record of every inspection and/or survey undertaken to look for signs of rodent activity and/or environmental management requirements.
+VC.1.c Dead/trapped vermin are searched for and disposed of when bait points are checked

+Vermin Control (VC)

-STANDARDS HOW YOU WILL BE MEASURED AIM: Effective and responsible control of birds, rodents, insects and other animals to prevent contamination and food safety risk VC.1 Key There must be effective control of vermin REVISED VC.1.a No build up of vegetation close to farm structures that may harbour vermin R ■ Site survey VC.1.b A site survey is completed at least annually while stock are housed and/or the feed storage areas are in use, detailing: date of inspection locations inspected findings action required date actions completed GUIDANCE A site survey is a record of every inspection and/or survey un signs of rodent activity and/or environmental management re VC.1.c ndertaken to look for equirements.
-Dead/trapped vermin are searched and disposed of when bait points are checked VC.2 Toxic bait must be used responsibly REVISED VC.2.a Prior to treatment with baits the use of non-chemical control methods is considered first followed by the least toxic alternatives (see Appendix - Risk hierarchy) R Environmental risk assessment VC.2.b An Environmental Risk Assessment is undertaken in accordance with the Appendix before bait is laid Bait plan COSHH assessment VC.2.c Where baits are used a Bait Plan identifies: location of bait points bait used bait point inspection replenishment dates (where applicable) VC.2.d Non-target animals do not have access to baits VC.2.e Bait is prevented from contaminating animal feed VC.2.f Permanent baiting is not routinely undertaken and toxic bait is removed when treatment is finished VC.2.g Product label directions are followed VC.2.h A documented COSHH assessment is carried out where there are 5 or more employees
+STANDARDS HOW YOU WILL BE MEASURED VC.2 Toxic bait must be used responsibly REVISED VC.2.a Prior to treatment with baits the use of non-chemical control methods is considered first followed by the least toxic alternatives (see Appendix - Risk hierarchy) R Environmental Risk Assessment VC.2.b An Environmental Risk Assessment is undertaken in accordance with the Appendix before bait is laid Bait Plan COSHH assessment (where applicable) VC.2.c Where baits are used a Bait Plan identifies: location of bait points bait used bait point inspection replenishment dates applicable) VC.2.d Non-target animals do not have access to baits VC.2.e Bait is prevented from contaminating animal feed/milk storage area VC.2.f Permanent baiting is not routinely undertaken and toxic bait is removed when treatment is finished VC.2.g Product label directions are followed VC.2.h A documented COSHH assessment is carried out where there are 5 or more employees cide product when no active infestation is present.
+Permanent n when other methods of control have proven insufficient and authorised for this use.
+VC.3 Systems must be in place to control vermin VC.3.a In the milk storage facility doors are kept closed in milk production/storage areas NEW VC.3.b In the parlour feed hoppers are clean and covered VC.3.c There is no evidence of accumulated dirt from nesting bir rds VC.3.d